 - a.
 Orders Entry.
 Participants may submit RFQ inquiries on a name disclosed basis.
-Unless the Participant is submitting an RFQ pursuant to Rule 416, submission of RFQ inquiries must be sent to minimum of three counterparties; none of which shall be:

-- affiliated of or controlled by the counterparty requesting the RFQ inquiry;
+Unless the Participant is submitting an RFQ pursuant to Rule 416, submission of RFQ inquiries must be sent to minimum of three counterparties; none of which shall be: - I. affiliated of or controlled by the counterparty requesting the RFQ inquiry; or - II. affiliates of or controlled by each other. - b.

-or

-- II. affiliates of or controlled by each other.

-- b.
 Bids and Offers.
 At the same time that the requester receives the first responsive bid or offer, CMSEF shall communicate to the requester any firm bid or offer pertaining to the same instrument resting on the CLOB.

 - c.
 Responses.
-CMSEF shall provide the requester with the ability to execute against any firm CLOB bids or offers along with any responsive orders to the RFQ.
+CMSEF shall provide the requester with the ability to execute against any firm CLOB bids or offers along with any responsive orders to the RFO.

 - d.
 Execution of Orders.
-The Requestorrequester may accept any response to the RFQ upon receipt.
-After the Requestorrequester accepts an RFQ, the responding party is given a "last look" in order to execute the Order.
+The requester may accept any response to the RFQ upon receipt.
+After the requester accepts an RFQ, the responding party is given a "last look" in order to execute the Order.

 - e.
 Trading Protocols.
-CMSEF will ensure that its trading protocols provide each Participant with equal priority in receiving RFQs and in transmitting and displaying for execution responses to RFQs.
+CMSEF will ensure that its trading protocols provide each Participant with equal priority in receiving RFQs and in transmitting and displaying for execution responses to RFOs.

 - f.
 Submitting a Request.
 Each RFQ shall include the following information regarding the Swap that the Participant is requesting quotes:

 - I. Product

 - II.
 Pay/Receive Indication

 - III.
 DCO

 - IV.
 Currency

 - V. Tenor

 - VI.
 Frequency

 - VII.
 Day Count

 - VIII.
 Instrument(s)

 - IX.
 Effective Date

 - X. End Date

 - XI.
 Business Day Conversion

 - XII.
 Calendar

 - XIII.
 Roll Conversion

 - XIV.
 Notional Amount

 - XV.
 Day Count Fraction

 - XVI.
 Clearing FCM

-- g.
-Response to RFQ.
-Each response to an RFQ must contain a price.

-- h.
-Last Look.
-After the RFQ requester requester receives a quote, the requester will be able to execute.
-If the requester executes the quote, the Participant that submitted the quote will have a "last look" where such Participant will confirm the quote.
-The last look will expire in 30 seconds and until the Participant confirms the quote the requester requester may cancel the quote.